nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the FAPro.
+Shows a list of all people in FAPro.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing person in the FAPro.
+Edits an existing person in FAPro.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`